 - Higher utilization of therapy and other psychosocial and medical treatment services

-Find more information on contingency management in Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition) and Contingency Management in General Treatment Populations and Special Groups.
+Find more information on contingency management in Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).

 Community Reinforcement Approach